-It’s got the sunshine, the beach and a cool new art museum.
-No wonder that France’s youngest city (by age of population – the city itself was founded some time in the 900's) is growing fast as a hub for visitors in search of the Mediterranean lifestyle.
-A place firmly having its moment in the sun, this is why you should visit Montpellier Dropdown content this summer.
+It’s got the sunshine, the beach and a cool art museum.
+No wonder France’s youngest city (by age of the population – the city itself was founded sometime in the 900s) is growing fast as a hub for visitors in search of the Mediterranean lifestyle.
+Now this city firmly has its moment in the sun, this is our pick of the best things to do in Montpellier.

-Montpellier attracts huge numbers of students and language exchanges.
-They know they’re onto a good thing.
+Montpellier has become a hub for students and language exchanges.
+There are plenty of great things to do in Montpellier.
 You can wander the backstreets of the Old Town, hit the beach, or simply soak up the laid vibe.
 Don't miss the chance to sip a glass of local Languedoc wine at a pavement café.
-Think all the attractions of the better-known Cote d’Azur without the overpriced restaurants and fake pretensions.
+Think of all the attractions of the better-known Cote d’Azur without the overpriced restaurants and fake pretensions.

 One of the great things to do in Montpellier is to go to one of its beaches, probably one of the best in the Mediterranean.
 The closest strip of golden sand to the city is at Carnon, which is 30 minutes away via tram (plus a 10-minute walk from the terminus).
 A day pass for public transport covers the journey and the beach has plenty of little cafes for fresh fish and cool drinks between bouts of sun-basking.

 Further afield, there are more beaches at the resorts of Palavas-les-Flots and La Grande Motte, although you need a car for these.
 You can try activities like scuba diving and stand-up paddleboarding and don’t worry if you fall in — the water is lovely.
 Afterwards, the beach bars crank up for sundowner cocktails and sunset DJ sets.

-A couple of new food markets are showcasing the region’s best goodies, like local olives, cheese and seafood.
-Les Halles Laissac is the city’s new covered market and food hall for lunch on the go.
-The Marché du Lez, located outside the centre in the Port Marianne district, is a new development with a market, food trucks and vintage stores around a courtyard, set in a former nightclub decorated with street art.
+A couple of food markets are showcasing the region’s best goodies, like local olives, cheese and seafood.
+Les Halles Laissac is the city’s covered market and food hall for lunch on the go.
+The Marché du Lez, located outside the centre in the Port Marianne district, is a new development.
+Here you'll find a market, food trucks and vintage stores around a courtyard, set in a former nightclub decorated with street art.

 A glass of local wine is the perfect aperitif, especially a fruity red or rosé from the Pic Saint-Loup vineyards outside Montpellier.
 Head for Place de la Canourgue, the most charming of all Old Town Squares, for a terrace seat at L’Atelier de la Canourgue and watch the world go by.
 If you prefer craft ales, brewpub Hopulus, located just off Place Jean Jaures, has a daily happy hour and a range of beers brewed on-site.